Chicago-Area Albums of the Mid 60s to Early 1970s

 "Green Light" written by Annette Tucker, who was behind

-most of the Electric Prunes' I
+most of The Electric Prunes' I

 Had Too Much to Dream Last Night.

 Beyond that ...it gets ugly.
-Slower, bland pop, written by
+Slower, bland pop,

 there are a couple of real dogs from the Goffin-King duo ("Sometime